openstack/python-openstackclient/doc/source/cli/commands.rst

 Plugin Objects
 --------------

-The following are known `Objects` used by OpenStack :doc:`plugins`.
+The following are known `Objects` used by OpenStack :ref:`plugins`.
 These are listed here to avoid name conflicts when creating new plugins.
-For a complete list check out :doc:`plugin-commands`.
+For a complete list check out :ref:`plugin-commands`.

 * ``action definition``: (**Workflow Engine (Mistral)**)
 * ``action execution``: (**Workflow Engine (Mistral)**)